 If the stain is fresh, try to remove as much of the liquid with paper towels.
 Any extra liquid left behind can be cleaned with dish liquid or lemon juice.
 However, if the stain has sat in the carpet for a while, it is best to use a different method.
 Get a spray bottle and fill it with half ammonia and half water.
 Spray the stain and allow it to penetrate for about 10 minutes.
 Place a white towel down on top of the stain.
 On top of the white towel, place a steam iron.
 Let the iron sit on top of the carpet and steam.
 Be sure not to leave too long in one spot or it will burn the carpet.
 The stain will be absorbed into the towel.

-Using a spray bottle, fill it with a mixture of half water and half vinegar.
+For pet urine, sing a spray bottle, fill it with a mixture of half water and half vinegar.
 Soak the affected area until it is dripping wet.
 Allow the mixture to sit for about 10 minutes.
 Once it has penetrated, use a towel to remove the excess moisture from the carpet.
 Lastly, cover the area with an even coat of baking soda.
 Allow this dry ingredient to mix with the wet for about another 10 minutes.

 In another spray bottle, mix hydrogen peroxide and dish soap together.
 Saturate the baking soda mixture with the second solution.
 The peroxide and baking soda will form a chemical reaction and start to bubble up.
 Once it has sat for about five minutes, use a firm bristled brush and scrub the carpet.
 Allow all of it to blend for about fifteen minutes.
 Once the carpet is penetrated, lay a towel on it.
 Next, step on the towel to remove excess liquid.
 Wait for the area to dry and vacuum to remove any left behind banking soda.
 Stains and smells should be gone.